How to Tip in China

 Tipping in Hong Kong and Macau SARS has become one part of the local culture which is very common and important.
 Just like many cities in other countries, giving a tip is the way to go in Hong Kong.

 Taxi drivers in Hong Kong usually keep the small changes of the taxi fee as a tip.
-And customers can give several extra dollars to the taxi drivers offering efforts to carry the heavy luggage.5 to 10 Hong Kong Dollars for each piece of luggage is reasonable for the bellboys who catering for customers in the hotels.
+Customers can give several extra dollars to the taxi drivers offering efforts to carry the heavy luggage.5 to 10 Hong Kong Dollars for each piece of luggage is reasonable for the bellboys who cater to customers in the hotels.

-In addition, a 10% service charge usually has been included in the bill of the restaurants except a few specified no service charge.
-Customers can leave a tip because of wonderful services and give up tipping if the service is terrible.
+In addition, a 10% service charge usually has been included in the bill of the restaurants except for a few specified no-service charges.
+Customers can leave a tip because of the wonderful service and give up tipping if the service is terrible.
 15 to 20 USD is a common tip for a private tour guide and a driver needs to be paid half of the money for the tour guide as a tip.

 It is not mandatory to give a tip in Macau Casinos.
-In general, the croupiers can get 10% charges of the Winning.
+In general, the croupiers can get 10% charges for the Winning.